Skip To Content

 resultRecordCount

-This option can be used for fetching query results up to the resultRecordCount specified.
-When resultOffset is specified but this parameter is not, the map service defaults it to maxRecordCount.
+The number of query results that will be fetched.
+When resultOffset is specified but this parameter is not, the maxRecordCount value is used by default.
 The maximum value for this parameter is the value of the layer's maxRecordCount property.
-The minimum value entered for this parameter cannot be below 1.
+The minimum value provided for this parameter cannot be below 1.
 This parameter only applies if supportsPagination is true.

 Example